Digital Business Transformation Tools

 Executives striving to remain competitive in the digital economy need to invest more in digital business transformation tools and capabilities.

-Digital business transformation tools are the digital-age equivalent of the traditional tools that have served technology leaders well over the last two decades.
-ITIL, CMMI, COBIT, TOGAF, PMBoK and others have been invaluable helping organisations adopt standards to work consistently, and in accordance with international good practices.
+Digital business transformation tools are the digital economy equivalent of more traditional operational tools that have served technology and business leaders well over the last two decades.
+ITIL, CMMI, COBIT, TOGAF, PMBoK and others have been invaluable helping organisations adopt standards to work consistently well, and in accordance with international good practices.

 Discover more about the Business Model Navigator

 Core Capabilities and Digital Use Cases

 The second layer down the Digital Business Transformation Framework consists of 'Core Capabilities and Digital Use Cases'.
 The Digital Capability Framework describes the core capabilities and digital use cases that companies need to consider if they are to approach their digital transformation holistically.
 Digital marketing and sales channels are the tip of the transformation iceberg, but beneath the surface are other considerations involving the workforce and operational excellence.

 The Digital Capability Framework (DCF) is made up of four building blocks, which are:

 - Digital Capabilities (DCF Building Block 1)

 - Digital Capability Maturity Models (DCF Building Block 2)

 - Digital Use Cases (DCF Building Block 3)